 - Now cook the curry under high pressure.

 - Then open the pot and stir in the lime juice and garnish with cilantro.
 The curry is ready to enjoy!

 Using bone-in chicken

-The cooking time for bone-in chicken is higher and the potatoes can turn to a mush if they are cooked along.
-Hence if you’re using bone-in chicken, don’t add potatoes at the start.
+The cooking time for bone-in chicken is higher, and the potatoes can turn to mush if they are cooked along.
+Hence if you're using bone-in chicken, don't add potatoes at the start.

 - Try adding carrots or green peas along with the potatoes to this Chicken Curry.
-Cut the carrots in large size similar to potatoes.
+Cut the carrots in large sizes similar to potatoes.

-- Replace potatoes altogether with sweet potatoes, for a Indian Chicken Sweet Potato Curry!
+- Replace potatoes altogether with sweet potatoes for an Indian Chicken Sweet Potato Curry!

 - You can also add cashew paste or cashew butter for taste.

 If you want to try more curry recipes, try out some of my other favorites!

 - Chicken Karahi